fixposition/fixposition-sdk/README.md

 This details the manual setup of the dependencies and building the SDK on a ROS1 system (e.g., Ubuntu 20.04 with ROS Noetic).
 It works similarly for ROS2 (e.g., Ubuntu 22.04 with ROS Humble) or non-ROS (e.g., Debian Bookworm) based systems.
+Refer to the [Docker configration files and scripts](./docker) on installing the required dependencies.

 1. Setup build system, install dependencies

     The exact steps required depend on your system.
 You'll need the dependencies mentioned above installed system wide or otherwise tell CMake where to find them.

-    Refer to the [Dockerfile.noetic-base](docker/Dockerfile.noetic-base) on installing the required dependencies on Ubuntu 20.04 with ROS Noetic.

     ```sh
     source /opt/ros/noetic/setup.bash